Akylas/TesseractBuild/iOCR/README.md

 > `-ljpeg-sim -ltesseract-sim -lpng16-sim -ltiff-sim -llept-sim`

 This repo's build process creates library files for the three current frameworks in Xcode: iOS, macOS, and Simulator.
-Since I only need this to run in the simulator, I choose the `-sim` versions of our library files.
+The test doesn't use the Simulator, but the build phase is targeting a simulated device, and the build phase has to run before the test.
+So, I choose the `-sim` versions of our library files.
 I'll cover configuring Xcode to work with all frameworks at the end of this guide.

 Now that the compiler knows which libraries to link with, I tell it where to find them.